OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 localization_priority: Priority
 ---

-# Use the Office dialog API in your Office Add-ins
+# Use the Office dialog API in Office Add-ins

 You can use the [Office dialog API](/javascript/api/office/office.ui) to open dialog boxes in your Office Add-in.
 This article provides guidance for using the dialog API in your Office Add-in.